Release of Education Records

-Per FERPA, there are circumstances under which your education records and personally identifiable information (PII) may be accessed without your consent.
+Per The Family Educational Rights and Privacy Act (FERPA), there are circumstances under which your education records and personally identifiable information (PII) may be accessed without your consent.

 First, the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education or state and local education authorities may allow access to your records and PII without your consent to any third party designated by a federal or state authority to evaluate a federal- or state-supported education program or to researchers performing certain types of studies, even if the university objects to or does not request such research.
 Federal and state authorities must obtain certain use-restriction and data security promises from the entities that they authorize to receive your PII, but the authorities need not maintain direct control over such entities.